-Pakistan to buy 36 Mirage V Jets from Egypt
+Pakistan to buy 36 Mirage V jets from Egypt

 Pakistan's Air Force has been operating Mirage combat jets for the last five decades and despite the induction of the JF-17, the force planned to put on hold the retirement of the Mirage in the absence of better weaponry.
 Over the past five decades, Pakistan has purchased nearly 150 Mirage III/V fighters.
 The force had in the past also bought retired Mirage-III from Australia.

-The relationship between the two nuclear-armed countries once again nosedived in August after New Delhi decided to revoke the special status granted to the disputed Kashmir region.
-While India called the decision an "internal affair", Pakistan has argued at several international fora including at United Nations that it is a violation of bilateral agreements and the Vienna Convention.
+The relationship between the two nuclear-armed countries once again nosedived in August after India decided to revoke the special status of Held Kashmir.
+While India called the decision an "internal affair", Pakistan has argued at international fora including at UN that it is a violation of bilateral agreements and the Vienna Convention.

-Pakistan's military has vowed to go to "any extent" to provide justice to the Kashmiri people and it has deployed hundreds of elite commandos near the Line of Control - a de facto border that separates the Kashmir region between the two countries.
-The Pakistani Air Force also deployed its frontline jets at the forward air base Skardu near Ladakh last month to ward off any Balakot-like strike by India.

 ISLAMABAD: The Mirage V in question possesses a helmet-mounted display, mission pods and night strike capability.
 Sources said Pakistan would upgrade these jets before putting a few of them into operation.